Awhile back I did a short video on the importance of republishing your blog posts. Just one aspect of repurposing.

 One of the biggest challenges we have as content creators is, well, creating more content.
 We all have times when the well runs dry and ideas aren’t coming fast and furious.
 Repurposing your content means that you have to come up with fewer new ideas.
 They are already there for you.

-Before I talked about knowing what your readers want.
-But also there is the flip side to this.
-It’s getting new visitors to your blog.
-If you haven’t touched on video or audio yet, the fact that you can repurpose existing content gives you a chance to meet the needs of people who prefer their content in visual form (think video and transcripts of audio) or by hearing it (recordings).
+Repurposing makes your content more digestible for and useful to all readers.
+But when it comes to specifically attracting new readers, repurposing existing content gives you a chance to meet the needs of people who may not have visited your blog and prefer their content in visual form (think video and transcripts of audio) or by hearing it (recordings).

 Google loves content.
 But it must be good content.
 And what better way than to repurpose some of your content to get even more of it out there.
-But there are some things to be aware of, which I will touch on shortly.
+Also, repurposing helps you to build up your inner-links which helps Google to understand your site better.

 Updating Your Existing Content